chrisknox97/world_weather_analysis/README.md

 ## Summary

-### Making API calls can be a quick and efficent method to retrieving compiled and stored cloud data in a matter of seconds.
-As such, it represents integral tools for data analysts for for throrough and brisk analysis, with ``Google APIs`` proving especially usualful for vidual depiction of locational data.
+### Making API calls can be a quick and efficent method for retrieving compiled and stored cloud data in a matter of seconds.
+As such, it represents an integral tool for data analysts, who can use it for throrough and brisk analysis.
+In particular, ``Google APIs`` ease of use and ability to provide clear visual depictions of locational data make it especially useful resource.